Asbestos Abatement Laws Being EnforcedLegislation & Litigation

 In May, the EPA also proposed a new rule that would require stricter reporting and record keeping for uses of all asbestos products, along with exposure-related information.

-As part of the Clean Air Act, the EPA established the National Emissions Standards for Hazardous Air Pollutants – which included asbestos – more than 50 years ago.
+As part of the Clean Air Act, the EPA established the National Emission Standards for Hazardous Air Pollutants – which included asbestos – more than 50 years ago.

 Almost 40 years ago, the EPA delegated primary authority for the implementation and enforcement of the NESHAP to states, which still allowed for federal government oversight